Our Board of Directors

 Mike Thomas – Board Member

 Mike joined the Board in September 2018.
+He is also a Volunteer Telephone Crisis Supporter with Lifeline.

-He has a Bachelor Degree in Economics and Social Development, an MBA, a post-graduate Diploma in Property and Finance, and a Diploma in HR.
+Mike has a Bachelor Degree in Economics and Social Development, an MBA, a post-graduate Diploma in Property and Finance, and a Diploma in HR.

-Mike came to Australia to join the NSW Department of State and Regional Development, where he worked for 5 years developing and managing programs to support high growth food and biotech companies.
+Mike came to Australia in 2002 to join the NSW Department of State and Regional Development, where he worked for 5 years developing and managing programs to support high growth food and biotech companies.
 He subsequently went on to spearhead Economic Development at Parramatta City Council, facilitating some of the growth seen in the City of Parramatta over the last 15 years or so.
 He’s currently the Head of Economic Development at Blacktown City Council.

 Mike is married and has 3 boys.
 His interests outside of work include motorbikes, climbing and the outdoors, and DIY.